VidYen/VidYen-WordPress-Plugins/vidyen-point-system-vyps/README.md

 == Changelog ==

+= 2.2.4 =

+- Note: Had issues with both VidYen Twitch and Vidhash, you will need to upgrade both of those to 1.1.1
+- Fix: Fixed a lot of VY256 miner issues and updated code to be compatible with various themes.
+- Fix: Resolved the thread issues which would often display incorrectly and now show true thread use.
+- Add: Added a message display that was happening in console that lets your user know miner is doing something before report of hashes from MoneroOcean.

 = 2.2.3 =

 - Fix: jQuery bug broke threads on certain servers.
 I would recommend updating to this hot fix.